 Design & Connectivity

-The Philips 278E1A features a slim design with ultra-thin bezels, but its stand is unfortunately tilt-only.
+The Sceptre U275W-UPT features a slim design with ultra-thin bezels, but its stand is unfortunately tilt-only.
 However, you can mount the screen via the 100x100mm VESA pattern.

-Connectivity options include two HDMI 2.0 ports, one DisplayPort 1.2 input and a headphone jack.
+Connectivity options include HDMI 2.0, two HDMI 1.4 ports, one DisplayPort 1.2 input and a headphone jack.

 Alternatives

 Visit our best 4K monitors buyer’s guide for more information and the best deals available.
-We recommend the 28″ ASUS VG289Q with a wide color gamut support, FreeSync and an affordable ~$300 price tag.
+For color-critical work, check out the Dell U2723QE.

 Best 27″ 4K HDR Gaming Monitor